 Refereed Journal Articles

-Ferrari, E. (Forthcoming).
+Ferrari, E. (2020).
 Technocracy meets populism: the dominant technological imaginary of Silicon Valley.
 Communication, Culture & Critique.

 Ferrari, E. (2019).
 “Free country, free internet”: The symbolic power of technology in the Hungarian internet tax protests.
 Media, Culture & Society.
 Pdf.